troessner/articles/draft-how-does-mutant-work.markdown

 ### Wrapping it up

 Don't say I didn't warn you before, it was a long article indeed.
-I hope you did learn something from reading it, I for sure did learn a lot browsing `Mutants` awesome codebase.
+I hope you did learn something from reading it, I for sure did learn a lot browsing `Mutants` awesome code base.

 In case you're not using mutation testing right now I urge you to check it out.
 Applied properly, it will not only improve your specs a lot, it will also force you to focus more on maintainability and conciseness when coding.